Atrix256/SampleZoo/src/samples/_1d/regular/regular.md

 ![16 samples Regular](../../../../output/samples/_1d/regular/regular.png)

-These samples have a discrepancy, and torroidal discrepancy of 0.06.
+These samples have a discrepancy, and torroidal discrepancy of 0.0625 which is 1/16.

 ## RegularCentered()